Operator Lifecycle Manager

 Select Login via OpenShift to use OpenShift as our identity provider.

-For more information on getting started with ArgoCD on OpenShift 4, check out this video.
+For more information on getting started with ArgoCD on OpenShift 4, check out

 You can easily uninstall your operator by first removing the ArgoCD Custom Resource: